 A UHR AP may transmit a Trigger frame that solicits a UHR TB PPDU from a UHR STA subject to the rules defined in 26.5.2.2 (Rules for soliciting UL MU frames), 35.5.2.2 (Rules for soliciting UL MU frames) and the additional rules defined below.

+A UHR AP shall not transmit a Trigger frame that solicits in any of the following:

+an HE TB PPDU and an EHT TB PPDU.

+an HE TB PPDU and a UHR TB PPDU.

+an EHT TB PPDU and a UHR TB PPDU.

-A UHR AP shall not transmit a Trigger frame that solicits an HE TB PPDU, an EHT TB and a UHR TB PPDU together.
+an HE TB PPDU, an EHT TB PPDU and a UHR TB PPDU together.

-A UHR AP shall set the UL Length subfield of a transmitted Trigger frame that solicits a UHR TB PPDU to the value given by Equation (27-11) with, except that TXTIME is defined by Equation (38-xx) in 38.4.3 (TXTIME and PSDU_LENGTH calculation).
+A UHR AP shall set the UL Length subfield of a transmitted Trigger frame that solicits a UHR TB PPDU to the value given by Equation (27-11) with, except that TXTIME is defined by Equation (38-61) in 38.4.3 (TXTIME and PSDU_LENGTH calculation).

-NOTE 1—This is the same rule as that of an AP that transmits a Trigger frame that solicits an HE TB PPDU (see 26.5.2.2.4 (Allowed settings of the Trigger frame fields and TRS Control field)) and EHT TB PPDU (see 35.5.2.2.4 (Allowed settings of the Trigger frame fields and TRS Control subfield)).
+NOTE 1—This is the same rule as that of an AP that transmits a Trigger frame that solicits an HE TB PPDU (see 26.5.2.2.4 (Allowed settings of the Trigger frame fields and TRS Control field)) or EHT TB PPDU (see 35.5.2.2.4 (Allowed settings of the Trigger frame fields and TRS Control subfield)).

+A UHR AP shall not set the RU Allocation subfield of the User Info field of a MU RTS or BSRP NTB Trigger frame that is addressed to a non-AP UHR STA that indicates outside the channel in which the STA is operating.

 An AP shall not send a frame with a TRS Control subfield that solicits a UHR TB PPDU to a non-AP STA from which the AP has not received a UHR MAC Capabilities Information field in the UHR Capabilities element with the UHR TRS Support subfield equal to 1.

-A UHR AP may transmit a BSRP NTB Trigger frame subject to the rules defined in 37.10.1 Dynamic power save (DPS) operation, 37.11 Non-primary channel access (NPCA) and 37.12.2 (Dynamic Unavailability Operation (DUO) mode)
+A UHR AP may transmit a BSRP NTB Trigger frame subject to the rules defined in 37.15.1 (Dynamic power save (DPS) operation), 37.16 (Non-primary channel access (NPCA)) and 37.24 (Dynamic Unavailability Operation (DUO) mode) if a non-AP UHR STA addressed by the BSRP NTB Trigger frame is operating in DUO mode.

 A UHR AP shall set the GI and HE/UHR-LTF Type subfield to a value of 0, 1, or 2 if the BSRP Trigger frame is addressed to more than one STA.
 A UHR AP may set the GI and HE/UHR-LTF Type subfield to any value of 0, 1, 2, or 3 (see Figure 9-90b2) if the BSRP Trigger frame is individually addressed